 The panels consist of two representatives of Council and three state-appointed members.

-Willoughby is part of the Sydney East Joint Regional Planning Panel.
+Willoughby is part of the Sydney North Planning Panels.
 When the panel meets to determine a development application, the two Willoughby City Council members are the Mayor, Councillor Gail Giles-Gidney, and the Strategic Planning Manager, Linda McClure.

-The Joint Regional Planning Panels website lists applications to be determined by the JRPP, including the application documents.
+The NSW Joint Regional Planning Panels website lists applications to be determined by the SNPP, including the application documents.

-When dealing with a Willoughby JRPP matter, the panel generally meets at the Council Offices.
+When dealing with a Willoughby SNPP matter, the panel generally meets at the Council Offices.
 These meetings are open to the public.

 - The application is notified to surrounding property owners and assessed by a Council Officer

 - Any interested person or group may make a submission

 - The Council officer provides a report and recommendation to the SNPP

 - The Council officer's report and recommendation is available prior to the SNPP meeting

 - The Environmental Services Director provides a copy of the officer's report to Council prior to the SNPP to see if the Council wishes to make a submission